brokeh/pophttp/README.md

 # Running with Docker
 This repository also contains a `Dockerfile` to allow it to be built into a Docker image.
-1. Build a Docker image and run it with the verbose logging so the unconfigured switches can be seen
+1. Build the Docker image, make an empty `config.ini` file and run it with the verbose logging so the unconfigured switches can be seen
     ```bash
     docker build -t pophttp .
+    tocuh config.ini
-    docker run -p 56700:56700/udp -t pophttp -vv
+    docker run -p 56700:56700/udp -v config.ini:/pophttp/config.ini -t pophttp -vv
     ```
-2. Configure your POP switches in the same way as steps 7 & 8 in the Getting Started section above.
-Be sure to copy the `config-sample.ini` to a file called `config.ini` and edit that.
-If you don't call it `config.ini` you'll have to specify the config file on the command line when running the Docker image later on.
+2. Configure your POP switches in the same way as steps 7 & 8 in the Getting Started section above in the `config.ini`.
-3. Stop the current Docker container
+3. Restart the Docker container to pick up the new config
     ```bash
-    docker rm -f $(docker ps | grep pophttp | awk '{print $1}')
-    ```
-4. Rebuild the Docker image with the new `config.ini` and run it again
-    ```bash
-    docker build -t pophttp .
-    docker run -p 56700:56700/udp -t pophttp
+    docker restart pophttp
     ```